dandv/meteor-isotope/README.md

 ~~~js
 {{> isotope cursor=myCursor template='myTemplate' transitionDuration='1.5s' layoutMode='fitRows' gutter=20 columnWidth='.gutter-width'}}
 ~~~

+Alternatively, you can pass optionsForIsotope=optionsObject, where optionsObject can define any option possible in Isotope.

 Licensed under the WTFPL License.
 See the `LICENSE` file for details.